sarahschirduan/sarahschirduan.github.io/_posts/2019-05-24-create-your-own-website.md

 <a href="/assets/img/summary_box.png"><img src="/assets/img/summary_box.png"></a>
 </figure>

-Next, I created an about page & blog page.
+Next, I created an about & blog page.
 To do that go to your github.io page and click Create new file, I named one about.html and another blog.html.

 <figure>
 <a href="/assets/img/Create_file.png"><img src="/assets/img/Create_file.png"></a>